 1. The Whole 9 Yards: Roscioli Salumeria con Cucina

-Perhaps you only have one day in Rome (#blasphemy) or maybe you’ve stumbled upon this blog post with only a few days left in the Eternal City.
-If there’s only one restaurant we can recommend for a truly stupendous meal at one of our favorite Rome restaurants, it’s hands down Roscioli.
-Reservations are an absolute must (check out their website), but it will be well worth the planning for some of the best appetizers and classic roman pasta you will ever devour.
-Favorite menu items include the burrata Pugliese conpomodorini (burrata with black pepper and sundried cherry tomatoes), the cacio e pepe, and the bucatini alla amatriciana.
-Make sure and save room for the complimentary biscotti and chocolate at the end of your meal– a dessert worthy for the Roman Gods.
+Perhaps you only have one day in Rome (blasphemy!) or maybe you’ve stumbled upon this guide with only a few days left in the Eternal City.
+If there’s only one restaurant we can recommend for a truly stupendous meal at one of our favorite Rome restaurants, it’s hands down Roscioli Salumeria con Cucina.
+Reservations are an absolute must (check out their website), but it’s always well worth the planning for some of the best appetizers, pasta, and classic Roman fare you will ever devour.
+Favorite menu items include the burrata Pugliese conpomodorini (burrata with black pepper and sundried cherry tomatoes), the cacio e pepe, the bucatini alla amatriciana, and the traditional meatballs serve with san marzano tomatoes.
+Make sure and save room for the complimentary biscotti and chocolate at the end of your meal– a dessert worthy of the Roman Gods.